18 Spectacular Spots To See SoCal Spring Wildflowers

 Death Valley National Park

-(there is no specific street address but many GPS users have success using the address for the nearby post office which is 328 Greenland Blvd., Death Valley, CA 92328)
+(There is no specific street address, but many GPS users have success using the address for the nearby post office, which is 328 Greenland Blvd., Death Valley, CA 92328)

 Point Mugu State Park

-9000 W. Pacific Coast highway, Malibu, CA 90265
+9000 W. Pacific Coast Hwy., Malibu, CA 90265

 Point Mugu State Park is a pretty spot to visit year-round.
 Located within the Santa Monica Mountains, Point Mugu State Park features five miles of ocean shoreline and incredible views.
 You won’t run out of things to do here, and with over 70 miles of hiking trails, you’re sure to spot some pretty wildflowers.